thomasrw02/105-Unit-3/README.md

 2. module on getting started with the Pandas package
 3. module on using the Pandas package for data analysis

-These materials have been adapted from the excellent lessons created by the research hib of UNC's Davis library.
+These materials have been adapted from the excellent lessons created by the staff at the [Research Hub](#ADD LINK) of UNC's Davis library.

 When writing your own README, remember the following guidelines: